silkodenis/SOM/README.md

 # Self-Organizing Map (SOM)

-Fast, convenient and complete SOM C++ library using parallel computing based on OpenCL.
-The map has a hexagonal grid, which allows you to get the correct model view.
-All this makes it possible to use the library for scientific works.
+Fast, convenient and complete C++ library using parallel computing based on OpenCL.
+The map has a hexagonal cells, which allows you to get the correct model view.
+All this makes it possible to use the library for high-level scientific works.

 ## Installation in Unix
 Required Packages: